 In his book “The Descent of Man,” Darwin wrote about the connection between both, art and the appreciation of beauty in nature.
 He believed that the ability to appreciate beauty was not just a human trait but a trait many animals share.
 Darwin argued that enjoying beauty in nature was related to sexual selection, as individuals who could understand beauty were more likely to find suitable mates.

 Santiago Ramón y Cajal: Capturing the beauty of the brain

 The Spanish 19th Century scientist and Nobel laureate Santiago Ramón y Cajal was one of the fathers of modern neuroscience.
 His pioneering work on the nervous system changed our understanding of the brain.
-He looked not only through his microscope but saw the world through an artistic lens as well.
+He looked not only through his microscope but saw the world through the lens of an an artist as well.
 Cajal made detailed drawings of neurons and other cells in the nervous system.
 The beautiful illustrations helped captivate the interest of the public in his discoveries.
 Cajal believed that visual art and science were complementary disciplines.
 He knew his artistic talent gave him a unique perspective on the nervous system.
 Today, Cajal’s drawings are some of the most beautiful depictions of the brain.

 Salvador Dalí: Drawing Inspiration from Einstein and Freud